Finally! Here’s How Cyber Monday Even Became a Thing

 Long story short, the NRF was right.
 The New York Times report used the new term, and publicity about Cyber Monday spread.
 That Monday, online sales reached almost a half-billion dollars, a 26 percent increase from the previous year.
 Year after year, Cyber Monday became more recognized, shoppers bought into more of its deals and discounts, but it didn’t quite live up to the promise of “Biggest Online Shopping Day of the Year.”
 In time, companies that track online spending began to argue that it was primarily a marketing gimmick and wouldn’t break any records, as digital promotions rarely fell on the same day.

 But in 2014, that all changed.
 That year Cyber Monday became the biggest online shopping day in the country, raking in over $2 billion in sales.
 And each year since the bar has been raised.
-Check out some of the best Cyber Monday deals on Amazon.

 - CBS News: “Record Cyber Monday spending of $12 million a minute during peak shopping hours”